Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Summary

+Injection of boron, boron nitride, and lithium powders into the closed small angle slot (SAS) divertor during high confinement plasma operation has been found to reduce the divertor heat fluxes and improve wall conditions at the DIII-D tokamak.

+Boron radiates deeper in the SOL at lower temperatures (1-10 eV) while lithium radiates at higher electron temperatures near the separatrix (10-100 eV).
+Boron nitride combines the dissipative properties of both boron and nitrogen and appears to be most effective for divertor power dissipation.
+Li and BN powders have increased neutral compression and reduced heat fluxes more effectively than B powder.
+Divertor detachment was achieved at a BN rate of 54 mg/s (the minimum BN flow rate for detachment might be lower).
+BN at rates up to 204 mg/s also suppressed ELM-fluxes to the divertor but triggered $n=2$ tearing modes and reduced neutron rates and core energy confinement by 24\%.

+A total of 166 mg boron powder deposited throughout four discharges (corresponding to average rates on the order of $\approx$10 mg/s) improved the wall conditioning ratio of gas-input to electron density by a factor of $\approx$100.
+Low Z coatings growing on the PFCs at $\approx$1 nm/s per 10 mg/s of powders injected reduced wall recycling, carbon, and oxygen influxes.

+Additional studies will be necessary to address the issue of fuel retention (tritium) and better understand the effects of particle size (44-150 $\mu$m), impurity species, and their impact on the plasma-surface interactions.

-Real-time powder injection provides easier access to a more extensive range of impurity species used for dissipative power exhaust.
-The results suggest that optimizing the flow rates may allow a good balance between sufficient divertor dissipation and low confinement degradation.
+Real-time powder injection provides access to a more extensive range of impurity species for dissipative power exhaust.
+Optimization of the flow rates may achieve sufficient divertor dissipation while maintaining high core energy confinement.
 Low-Z powder injection into the divertor is a promising new approach to suppress high heat fluxes to the divertor targets and improve core-edge compatibility.